ryguy2k4/ryguy2k4endpractice/README.md

 * [Twitter](https://twitter.com/ryguy2k4)
 * [My Hotkey Practice Map](https://cdn.discordapp.com/attachments/405839885509984256/821896625634410546/HotkeyPractice_v2.1.zip)

 I plan on making my own portal practice map next, all the current ones have big inconveniences that make practicing not as easy as it should be imo.
+Stay tuned!